safareli/php-option/README.md

     return $username;
 }

 // Fetch the user "Joseph".
-If the "Joseph" exists update the last time
+If "Joseph" exists update the last time he was seen
-// that "Joseph" was seen and echo "Joseph".
-If the "Joseph" doesn't exist
+// and echo "Joseph".
+If "Joseph" doesn't exist do not update the last time
-// do not update the last time any user was seen and print out "No such user."
+// any user was seen and print out "No such user." instead. echo fetchUser("Joseph")->map("updateLastSeen")->getOrElse("No such user.");
-// instead.
-echo fetchUser("Joseph")->map("updateLastSeen")->getOrElse("No such user.");
 ```